 A daily planner app should answer one question without drama: what is worth doing next.
 If it takes ten minutes to set up every morning, you will stop using it by Thursday.

 Sunsama is the strongest pick when you want tasks and calendar time in one daily view.
 Things 3 is ideal for Apple users who plan from a Today list.
 Todoist stays the fastest bridge between capture and a realistic daily shortlist.
-Notion works when your plan lives beside docs and project hubs.

 The short answer